 I am a Postdoctoral Fellow in Cardiovascular Disease Prevention at the School of Medicine at Stanford University.
 My research examines health, gender, and inequality.

-In my dissertation, The Taste of Inequality: Food and the Reproduction of Social Class, I show how diet works as an engine of social inequality in the United States.
-My research explores how families across the socioeconomic spectrum think about, purchase, and consume food.
-It exposes the implications of those diet disparities for parents' and children's health.
-My research has been published in journals such as Sociological Science, Social Science & Medicine, and the Journal of Adolescent Health.
+My primary research agenda investigates how diet disparities help drive social inequality in the United States.
+I study how families across the socioeconomic spectrum think about, purchase, and consume food and expose the implications of diet disparities for parents' and children's health.
+My work has been published in journals such as Social Science & Medicine, Sociological Science, and the Journal of Adolescent Health.

 I hold a Ph.D. in Sociology from Stanford University, a M.A. in Cultural Studies from the University of Bremen, and a B.S. in Education and Social Policy from Northwestern University.